 No, you will be covered by the UMF staff/faculty health plan.
 Because that plan does not meet the minimum requirements listed above, you will also need to purchase supplemental insurance to meet the above Department of State requirements.
 Visit International SOS and select the International SOS Visitor USA membership.

-UMF Student Health Center
+UMF Student Health Clinic

 Scott Hall, North Entrance